 The institution will reimburse up to seventy-five percent (75%) of course/per unit tuition charges and all course related fees (e.g. lab, clinical), up to the total cost of 18 semester units per fiscal year (6/30/xx-7/1/xx).
-Reimbursement will only be applied to the remaining amount owed after all scholarships, grants, and other free/non-repayable (non-loan) financial aid funds have been posted to the student's account.
+Reimbursement will only be applied to the remaining amount owed after all scholarships, grants, and other free/non-repayable (non-loan) financial aid funds have been posted to the faculty member's student account.
 Examples of said funding are: research assistantships, teaching assistantships, fellowships, grants and scholarships.
 Clear billing must be presented to show true net amount.
 All billing must be submitted after completion of course/s, not before.
 A grade of C or better is required to receive tuition reimbursement.

-Other expenses incurred by the student are not reimbursable, such as but not limited to parking, health insurance, late fees, travel, books, service fees, enrollment and/or any other university fees.
+Other expenses incurred by the faculty member, such as but not limited to parking, health insurance, late fees, travel, books, service fees, enrollment and/or any other university fees are not reimbursable.

-It is the responsibility of the student to report all said funds being reimbursed and/or paid on behalf of the student to the student's university financial aid office for full disclosure.
+It is the responsibility of the faculty member to report all said funds being reimbursed and/or paid on behalf of the student to the faculty member 's university financial aid office for full disclosure.